natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20III.md

 * Slow speed and mobility - Will take a while to reach combat and can lose a lot of speed when making a sharp turn in motion
 * Armour and gun are not sufficient against other heavy tanks or enemy tanks with high-velocity guns
 * Armour consists of lots of flat sides and has a frontal weak point in the machine gun port, also roof armour is quite thin
-* Has trouble scaling obstacles
+* Has trouble scaling obstacles or hills
 * Ammo racks just below the turret, smart player will shoot there and will be lethal most of the time
 * Priority target by planes due to size and bad reverse speed